 The feedback of our users is very important to us.
-Openness and transparency are cornerstones of our quality policy: we have always strived to engage with users of the European patent system to improve the quality and efficiency of our products and services.
+We have always strived to engage with users of the European patent system to improve the quality and efficiency of our products and services.

 We aim to improve and increase these interactions and the arrival of new electronic tools has provided us with even simpler and more direct ways for us to engage with our customers.